THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

-"Thanks to the splendid efforts and skills of the Hawai'i Federal Tax Clinic, we wound up paying just a few thousand dollars of an almost $70,000 IRS assessment.
-And we paid nothing but a $25 fee for the service the .
+"Thanks to the Hawai'i Federal Tax Clinic we wound up paying just several thousand dollars of a $57,000 IRS assessment and saved $10,000 in legal fees.
+And we paid nothing but a $25 fee for the processing services.
 What a wonderful group of volunteer litigators.
 Thank you!"

 Steven L, and Sabrina F.

 "Thanks for all your team did to go above and beyond to help me get my payment for work related injury that should have been nontaxable properly assessed so that I had no liability.
 It brought me great peace of mind.
-You saved me from what would have been an erroneous IRS assessment of $157,000 and over $30,000 in legal fees."
+You saved me from what would have been an erroneous IRS assessment of $137,000 and over $30,000 in legal fees.
+I was broke.
+So, you guys and ladies did it all for free."

 Tami A.